bbanting/budgettool/README.md

 - [x] When tags are removed by user, put into "old_tags" if there are entries that reference it
 - [ ] Watch dog or timeout for current year when changed from outside the shell
 - [x] Put records in records directory
+- [ ] When an entry is made for year that doesn't have a file, make a file

 ## Notes